edelmeister/jpdb-kanjivg-image-replacer/README.md

 ## Known issues

 - Doesn't work well with JPDB:s dark mode due to the images being black.
 I recommend using light mode because of this.
-- The replacement image is smaller than the default.
-I wasn't able to scale the image up.

 ## Attribution